-Airplane Boeing 777-200ER (772) v1 Singapore Airlines has 2 classes on board with total of 271 seats.
-Use airplane seat map to find which ones are more comfortable and which ones should be avoided.
+Airplane Boeing 777-200ER (772) v1 Singapore Airlines with 2 classes and 271 seats on board.
+Use airplane seat map to find which ones are more comfortable and which should be avoided.

 Bad seat.
 Limited legroom: the space under the front seat is 50% occupied by an immovable metallic box, resulting unconfortable even for the use of the footrest.
 The backrest was impossible to recline, but this may just the case of this one single aircraft.